 Directions: From Hamilton, MT go west on Main Street for 1 mile, turn north (right) onto Ricketts Rd.
 And travel 0.5 miles.
 Turn west (left) onto Blodgett Camp Rd/FS 736, and follow approximately 4 miles to the campground.

-Saturday July 20th, Aquatic Moon Presentation will be at Kiwanis River Park in Hamilton.
-Join us for a walk through the park and learn about the Bitterroot River and the aquatic life that it supports.
+Saturday August 9th, Cold Water Moon Presentation will be at Kiwanis River Park in Hamilton.
+Join us for a stroll through the park and learn about the importance of riparian vegetation to the Bitterroot River.
+Just what is “riparian vegetation”?
+What roles does it play in watershed health?
+How can it keep our water cold?
+Learn the answers to these questions and much more during this fun and educational event!
 Hosted by the Bitter Root Water Forum.

 Directions: From Hwy 93 turn West onto Ravalli St, drive down to 9th St, park will be on your left.

-Friday October 18th, Ghost Moon Presentation at Wood’s Cabin at Lake Como near Darby.
+Saturday October 25th, Ghost Moon Presentation at Wood’s Cabin at Lake Como near Darby.
 Join us for ghost stories at the historic Wood’s Cabin on the shores of Lake Como.
 We will meet historic Bitterroot Valley ghosts and hear stories of their lives and untimely deaths.
+Costumes encouraged!

 Directions: From Darby, MT travel north for 4 miles on Highway 93.
 Turn west (left) onto Lake Como Rd.
 Follow for 3 miles turn north (right) to remain on Lake Como RD, follow for 0.7 miles and turn left and then an immediate right towards beach area.